 Mississippi Travel Manual mandates that State officers and employees traveling on official State business in their private automobile be reimbursed at the same rate federal employees are reimbursed for official federal business in private automobiles, and that if a fleet vehicle is available to the employee and the employee chooses not to use it but rather drive their own personal vehicle, then reimbursement would be at the lower rate.
-For more information on mileage rates see the State of Mississippi Travel webpage.
+More information on mileage rates is available from the State of Mississippi Travel webpage.

 If the employee is traveling directly from their residence and the distance is closer than their home work base, reimbursement should be calculated on that distance.